HOW TUGBOAT MAKES WOODCUT PRINTS

 Much care is taken in carving blocks to maintain the original drawing.

 Pictured is the "THE MOON" woodcut.
 Above, as a drawing; below, cut & ready for proofing.

 The carved sphere of "THE MOON" in the key block was jigsawed from the larger block.

-We printed two colors simultaneously on the press.
-(The 'MOON' was inked in red black, the sky in blue.)
+Two colors were printed simultaneously on press; the moon was inked in red black, the sky in blue.

-(ABOVE) A detail of the "THE MOON" woodcut.
-Printed from 2 woodblocks, more info HERE.
+(ABOVE) A detail of the "THE MOON" woodcut by Valerie & Paul.
+More info HERE.

 HAND-CARVING TINY WOODCUT DETAILS

-A detail of the "RUBY RED ROSE" shows the tiny recesses that are carved out to create the printable block.
+A detail of the "RUBY RED ROSE" shows the tiny recesses carved in relief to create the printable block.

 Many different techniques can be utilized to bring a drawing to life as a woodcut.

 Sometimes many blocks are created, building color in layers.